gnutls/gnutls/CONTRIBUTING.md

    13.0 is made available?
 Would it harm the addition of a new protocol?

+The make rule 'abi-check' verifies that the ABI remained compatible since the last tagged release.
+It relies on the git tree and abi-compliance-checker.

 # Constructed types:

   The constructed types in gnutls always have the ```gnutls_``` prefix.